raghadqedan/raghadqedan/README.md

 ## About Me

-I am a fresh software engineer with a degree in Computer Science from [Your University/College].
-I am passionate about developing software solutions and have experience with various programming languages, including Java, Python, and C++.
+I am a fresh software engineer with a degree in Computer system Engineering  from Palestine Technical University(Kadorie).
+I am passionate about developing software solutions and have experience with various programming languages, including C++,C# and Python.

 - 🔭 I’m currently working on improving my skills in Backend  development.
 - 🌱 I’m currently learning Asp.Net.